Packed with the flavor of ripe summer blackberries, this Homemade Blackberry Jam is a seasonal favorite in our house!

 How much sugar should you use?

 The beauty of making homemade jams is that you can control how sweet you make them.
 In this case, I’ve used 1¾ cups of sugar, and it produces what I consider a balanced jam.
 It’s tart, but still plenty sweet enough for me.
 (I’ve seen some jam recipes call for 7+ cups of sugar for the same amount of berries.
 That’s too much for me, but again this is a personal preference thing.)
+If you’re looking for a low sugar version, just add less sugar!

 When determining the appropriate amount of sugar, just taste a little bit of the jam mixture while it’s still hot.
 Remember, you can always add more sugar, but you can’t take it away!
 Also, you might notice that the desired amount of sugar will change from batch to batch due to the varying sweetness of different batches of blackberries.